Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: The Tool

 \section{The \simulstream{} Tool}

-\simulstream{} provides a WebSocket server and utilities for running streaming speech processing experiments and demos.
-It supports real-time transcription and translation through streaming audio input.
-By streaming, we mean that the library by default assumes that the input is an unbounded speech signal, rather than a sequence of short speech segments as in simultaneous speech processing.
-The simultaneous setting can be easily addressed by feeding small audio segments to \simulstream.
+\simulstream{} provides a WebSocket server and supporting utilities for running streaming speech processing experiments and demonstrations.
+It supports real-time transcription and translation over streaming audio input.
+In this context, streaming assumes a continuous, unbounded speech signal, rather than a sequence of short, pre-segmented utterances as in earlier simultaneous speech processing evaluations (e.g., SimulEval).
+The short-form setting can be emulated by splitting the input audio into small consecutive segments.